KevinPan01/CS193_Fall18_Lab1/index.md

+#Kevin Pan's first CS193 Lab

+-CS 193 is taught by students
+-These students are pretty cool

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.